Solavaca Ranch - Texas Mountain Bike Trail International Mountain Bicycle Association FWMBA Member DORBA Member

 Cat Claw Classic Jeff Skins the Cat Falls Area of the Upper Creek Jake on the Upper Creek Mike A LC Rocks Orr Brothers on the Berm Chris is the Mann

-Special thanks to Larry Colvin, 2008 President of the FWMBA.
+Special thanks to Larry Colvin, long-time President of the FWMBA, and now involved with the Weatherford club.
 I met Larry in October, 2007.
 He took the time to hear about the trail and then to come ride it.
 Larry rode the trail twice in the next few months, offering suggestions both on the trail and on the mountain bike scene.
 Just watching him ride put things in another perspective.
 He continues to be a great advocate and a steady source of support on many levels.
+You are welcome to drop in.

 Trail notes -